Coronavirus FAQs, help and advice for carers

 What if the person I care for does not have symptoms but is part of our self-isolating household?

-Can I still go out to care for the person I’m caring for while we are in lockdown?
+Can I still go out to care for the person I’m caring for?

 The NHS has written to everyone considered to be at risk of severe illness if you catch the coronavirus.
 You may have received the letter yourself, either as someone in this ‘high risk’ group or as the named carer of someone else who is.
 The Government has specific information for carers looking after someone here.
 You can find out about leaving home to care for someone here.
 Carers UK has further guidance for carers here.

 If you or anyone you live with starts to display any of the symptoms of coronavirus, you must suspend your face-to-face visits.
 You can access Carers UK guidance and information on what you can do.

 What if the person I care for is extremely vunerable?